MyreMylar/pygame_gui/docs/source/theme_reference/theme_world_space_health_bar.rst

  - "**hover_height**" - The height in pixels that the health bar will appear over the sprite.
 Defaults to "10".
  - "**border_width**" - The width of the border around the health bar.
 Defaults to "1".
 Can be "0" to remove the border.
+ - "**shadow_width**" - The width of the border around the health bar.
+Defaults to "1".
+Can be "0" to remove the border.

 Example
 -------